Haunted Tales for Wicked Kids

-Concept and Production
+Concept and production

 The series began as a children's horror short film using stop-motion and CGI, which was released in 2005.
 The short film featured prototype versions of Vó and Marilu and had a very different premise, presenting a grandmother telling stories with scary creatures to help her granddaughter fall asleep, all three being Brazilian legends like the Boitatá, Corpo-Seco and Jurupari.
 The short film ended up being a success upon its release.
 Later in 2010, Victor-Hugo Borges revived the concept of the short film with the intention of turning it into a TV series, with a pilot episode being one of the projects selected for the Anima TV contest, a partnership between TV Cultura and TV Brasil aimed at creating new Brazilian animated TV series.
 The pilot was entirely CGI-based, featuring a boy who would serve as a prototype version of Pepe and had a similar format to the 2005 short film about a child listening to horror stories from his grandmother.
+According to Victor-Hugo Borges, the new version was inspired by The Twilight Zone.
 The pilot episode was ultimately not selected to become a TV series, however the project was later completely reworked by Victor-Hugo Borges into a new version in partnership with Copa Studio, which premiered in 2013 on Cartoon Network, aiming for a format more similar to American cartoons.

 Despite its initial popularity, the series was cancelled in 2016 after two seasons and a TV movie because Copa Studio shifted its focus to developing other animations like Jorel's Brother.